-- Hit the red button at the center of the video window motion controls and - watch the Deflection Signal go to zero.This action causes small motors to steer the laser beam to the optimum position on Cypher's photo detector.
+• Hit the red button at the center of the video window motion controls and watch th Deflection Signal go to zero.
+This action causes small motor to steer the laser beam to the optimum position

 4.3.2.
 Tuning the Cantilever and Setting Scan Parameters